Kieffer Moore: Cardiff City

-AFC Bournemouth
+Bournemouth

-On 31 January 2022, Moore signed for fellow Championship side AFC Bournemouth for an undisclosed fee understood to be worth up to £5m.
+On 31 January 2022, Moore signed for fellow Championship side Bournemouth for an undisclosed fee understood to be worth up to £5m.
 On 9 February, Moore was substituted on for his debut in the final minutes of the 3–1 win against Birmingham City and suffered a broken foot.
 He missed two months of action, and made his second appearance against Swansea City on 26 April 2022.
 With the Cherries losing 3–0 upon his substitution, Moore scored twice to earn a draw.
 A week later, he scored the match-winning goal against Nottingham Forest, which secured Bournemouth's promotion to the Premier League.
-He netted a further goal in the final day win over Millwall to make it four goals in just 83 minutes of action for AFC Bournemouth that season.
+He netted a further goal in the final day win over Millwall to make it four goals in just 83 minutes of action for Bournemouth that season.

-On 6 August, Moore made his Premier League debut in a 2–0 win against Aston Villa, scoring his first Premier League goal in the 80th minute.
+On 6 August 2022, Moore made his Premier League debut in a 2–0 win against Aston Villa, scoring his first Premier League goal in the 80th minute.
 On 29 October, he scored twice against Tottenham Hotspur, putting the team into a 2–0 lead, before Tottenham mounted a second half comeback to win 3–2.

+Return to Ipswich Town (loan)

+On 1 February 2024, Moore rejoined EFL Championship side Ipswich Town on loan until the end of the 2023–24 season.
+Moore made 18 appearances for Ipswich and scored seven goals, helping the club achieve promotion to the Premier League.

+Sheffield United

+On 15 July 2024, Moore joined Championship club Sheffield United on a three-year deal for an undisclosed fee.

+Wrexham

+On 5 August 2025, Moore joined Championship club Wrexham on a three-year deal for an undisclosed fee.
+On 31 October 2025, Moore scored a hat-trick against league-leading Coventry City, scoring with his right foot, left foot, and head in a 3–2 victory.